pharmaverse/pharmaverse/.github/pull_request_template.md

 <!--- Pull requests to prod are ONLY accepted from develop branch -->
 <!--- Please confirm you have checked this builds correctly on develop branch -->

-- [ ] This is a PR into production (master), and I am doing it from develop
+- [ ] This is a PR into production (main), and I am doing it from develop
 - [ ] If from develop, I have checked the code is working on the UAT site http://openpharma.s3-website.us-east-2.amazonaws.com/develop/

 # Description